lubuntu-team/manual/source/3/3.2/3.2.12/power_management.rst

 The :guilabel:`Idle` tab manages what happens when you walk away from your keyboard.
 The :guilabel:`When idle then` you select whether you want to do nothing, Lock Screen, Suspend, hibernate, Shutdown or turn off monitor.
 The :guilabel:`Idle time` fields tell you how long to wait when you are away before the idleness watcher takes the action you wish.

-To reset your changes if you decide not to use them press the :guilabel:`Reset` button.
+To reset your changes press the :guilabel:`Reset` button.
 To close power management press the :kbd:`Escape` key.

 Screenshot
 ----------